 Koheleth is apparently a transliteration rather than a translation.
 The Hebrew word is qoheleth (ko-heh'-leth) which means: an assembly gatherer (i.e. a lecturer).
-A qoheleth assembler isn't a mechanic on a factory assembly line, but rather, someone who assembles a group together for a speech, a seminar, or classroom situation.
+A qoheleth isn't a mechanic on a factory assembly line, but rather, someone who assembles a group together for a speech, a seminar, a sermon, or classroom lecture.

 Christ was a koheleth.
 Just about everywhere he went, Jesus set up a soap box and drew crowds.

 The lecturer obviously isn't female because Koheleth was a son of David and a king in Jerusalem.
 Sons and kings are eo ipso male.

 Tradition accredits Ecclesiastes to David's son Solomon, the brightest intellectual of his day because of the abundance of his God-given wisdom.
 None of the other descendants of David ever matched Solomon's intellect.
 He may not have been much of a soldier, but Solomon had no equals in matters of scholarship.

 "Yhvh endowed Solomon with wisdom and discernment in great measure, with understanding as vast as the sands on the seashore.
 Solomon's wisdom was greater than the wisdom of all the Kedemites and than all the wisdom of the Egyptians.
 He was the wisest of all men: [wiser] than Ethan the Ezrahite, and Heman, Chalkol, and Darda the sons of Mahol.
 His fame spread among all the surrounding nations.